Photo Credit: Cameron Gillie, Harrison Hills Segment.

 Are There Itineraries For Each Trail Community?

-It’s okay to just want to hike!
-If that’s the case, you’ll receive a certificate for completing the 42-mile requirement (however, you will not receive a patch).
+If that’s the case, you’ll receive a certificate for completing the 44-mile requirement however, you will not receive a patch.

 May We Sign Up As A Team?

 Yes!
 Please, do.
-If you enjoy hiking with a partner, appreciate the accountability, or want to encourage your family, then signing up as a team is for you.
+If you enjoy hiking with a partner, appreciate the accountability, or want to encourage your family and friends, then signing up as a team is for you.

 Upon completion, you will indicate how many certificates and patches are needed for your team members.